Four ways to pray in light of coronavirus (COVID-19).

 How can we pray?
 What kind of things should we pray for?

-Here are four things about God to help us as we pray for the coronavirus situation:
+Here are four things about God to help us as we pray:

 1. Pray to the Father, the creator and sustainer of all